-There is no telling here exactly what you will be subjected to.
-Some candidates report that their paper LBO models lasted for a mere 30 minutes while others were tested for weeks at a time.
-Therefore, brace yourself and study hard
+There is no telling here precisely what you will be subjected to.
+Some candidates report that their paper LBO models lasted 30 minutes, while others were tested for weeks.
+Therefore, brace yourself and study hard.

 Real estate private equity interview questions: